KristianWindsor/stocks.vision/README.md

 ## Reddit /r/stocks

-First you need to create a Reddit app (script for personal use): https://www.reddit.com/prefs/apps/
+First you need to [create a Reddit app (script for personal use)](https://www.reddit.com/prefs/apps/).

 Second you need to create a `environment.env` file: